steve88k/StockApp1/README.md

 ## Notes & limitations

-- Sentiment is approximated on-device from the last ~7 days of Yahoo search news.
-It is not a full daily time-series like the training pipeline.
+- Sentiment is approximated from the last ~7 days of Yahoo search titles.
+It is not a full daily time series like the training pipeline. `sentiment_score` and `sentiment_ma_7d` are the same mean in the app.
+- The last three scaler columns (`sentiment_*`) are identity (`mean = 0`, `scale = 1`), so a score of 0.05 enters the main model as 0.05 — a small input.
-- If `sentiment.tflite` or the vocab is missing, or network fails, the three sentiment features fall back to `0` and the main model still runs.
+- If `sentiment.tflite` or the vocab is missing, or news fetch fails, the three sentiment features fall back to `0`.
-- Fundamentals (`getInfo`) are currently stubbed; the model relies mainly on price-derived features + sentiment.
+- Fundamentals use unofficial Yahoo `quoteSummary` and need a cookie + crumb.
+Quote/quoteSummary return 401 without that handshake; the chart API is still more open.
+- React Native `fetch` may not expose `Set-Cookie`.
+If the rationale stays at `fundamentals=0` while a desktop session can fetch the same API, the cookie header is likely blocked.
+- Yahoo may rate-limit (429). `getInfo` then returns `{}` and does not fail the prediction.
-- Yahoo endpoints are unofficial and may change or rate-limit.
+- Yahoo endpoints are unofficial and may change.

 ---